AramCodes/hw/07-stacks-queues-linked-lists/12-fast-and-slow-pointers/readme.md

 console.log(b); // 1
 ```

 In this example, we have two variables, `a` is set to `1` and `b` is set to `a`.
 If we log `b` it is `1`.
 If we change the value of `a`, `b` is not affected.
 This is because primitive values in JavaScript are assigned by value, not by reference.
 When you assign a to b, the actual value of a (which is 1) is copied into b.
 As a result, b becomes an independent copy of the value stored in a, and any subsequent changes made to a will not impact the value stored in b.
-This behavior is consistent with primitive data types like numbers, strings, and booleans, where each variable holds its own distinct value in memory.
+This behavior is consistent with primitive data types like numbers, strings, and booleans, where each variable holds its distinct value in memory.

 ```JavaScript
 let a = 1;